New to the Community? Start here.

 Sometimes it is helpful to run a trace if you are having difficulty with a specific destination or service.

 tracert www.comcast.netand hit enter.
-When it is finished, you will see a

 Running a ping test

 Windows 7 or later